 Best Houseplants for Newbie Plant Parents

-Devil’s Ivy is one of the most versatile and low-maintenance houseplants.
+Pothos (also called Devil’s Ivy) is one of the most versatile and low-maintenance houseplants.
 Its heart-shaped leaves grow on crawling vines, making it the perfect plant for those odd nooks and crannies at home.
-Devil’s Ivy is also a beautiful hanging plant and can grow up to eight feet long.
+Pothos is also a beautiful hanging plant and can grow up to eight feet long.